Laboratoire-Piment/TwInSolar_consolidated_data/README.md

 <a href='https://twinsolar.eu/'>https://twinsolar.eu/</a>

 A set of consolidated data for the  microgrid of Terre Sainte campus (years 2021 and 2022) prepared with the project TwInSolar.
+Geographical coordinate of the campus: 21°20'S, 55°29'E, 75m, GMT/UTC+4h

 |Type|Provider|Location|Short description|Period|File name|
 |----|------|------|---------------|:-----:|-------|